ethdebug/solidity-data-representation/src/locations-detailed.md

 order they were given.
 Note that (like other local variables declared in modifiers) these variables are still on the stack while the placeholder statement `_;` is running, even if they are inaccessible.
-Remember that modifiers are run in order from left to right.
+Remember that modifiers are run in order from left to right, and that they may be applied to constructors, fallback functions, and receive functions.

 This leaves the case of parameters to base constructor invocations (whether on the constructor or on the contract).
 When a constructor is called, not only